Accounts Recovery Bureau, Inc. Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known ARBI number.
 You may be a victim of ARBI phone harassment.
 Debt collector calls are regulated by law, and under current rules, debt collectors are generally limited to no more than seven calls within seven days to prevent harassment.
 These calls are part of the debt collection process, which is governed by laws designed to protect consumers from excessive or harassing contact.
 The list above is not all the numbers that ARBI uses.
-The calls can be from a different number and it still be Accounts Recovery Bureau, Inc. calling you.
+The calls can be from different phone numbers and it still be Accounts Recovery Bureau, Inc. calling you.
 Contact our office right away so we can start the process to stop ARBI from calling you illegally.
 Above all, no one should live with harassment!

 Documenting Incidents of Harassment